Electron Dynamics in Neutron Scattering with Hydrogen Atoms: Results and discussions

-Figure 2. (a)-(d) illustrate the momentum distribution of ionized electrons in the final scattering state with various force ranges $\lambda=0.8fm,\;1.0fm,\;1.2fm$ and $1.4fm$ through the semi-classical method.
-The color bar represents the value of $f_{total}$.
-The x-axis and the y-axis correspond to the momentum in the incident direction and perpendicular to the incident direction respectively.
-The lower limit of the force range, i.e., 0.8 fm, corresponds roughly to the proton's radius.
-The upper limit of the force range is estimated based on the mass of the pion: $\lambda_{max}=\hbar/(m_{\pi}c)\approx1.4$ fm.
-Here, \ensuremath{\hbar} denotes the reduced Planck constant, and $c$ is the speed of light.These figures are all symmetrical about the y-axis.
-To elaborate the differences between the momentum distribution with various force ranges, Fig. 2 (e) shows the momentum intensity distribution along the x direction with $P_{y}=0$, which corresponds to the head-on collision.
-With the momentum increases, the probability of ionized electrons decreases and then rebounds.
-A notable distinction emerges in the momentum distribution with different $\lambda$: for smaller $\lambda$ values, ionized electrons predominantly cluster around $\boldsymbol{p}=0$, whereas higher $\lambda$ values cause the momentum distribution of ionized electrons to broaden towards both positive and negative directions along the x-axis.
+Fig. \ref{fig:Momentum-spectrum}(a)-(d) illustrate the momentum distribution of ionized electrons in the final scattering state for various force ranges $\lambda$=0.8 fm,\;1.0 fm,\;1.2 fm and 1.4 fm through our semi-classical method.
+Since the momentum of ionized electrons is dependent on the incident neutron's effective kinetic energy and the force range $\lambda$, we have fixed the incident effective kinetic energy at 1.078 MeV \cite{Noyes1963}.
+The x-axis and the y-axis in Fig. \ref{fig:Momentum-spectrum}(a)-(d) correspond to the momentum along the incident direction and perpendicular to it, respectively.
+The color bar represents the value of $f_{total}$.The lower limit of the force range ($\lambda$=0.8 fm) is roughly estimated from the proton's radius.
+The upper limit of the force range is estimated based on the mass of the pion: $\lambda_{max}=\hbar/\left(m_{\pi}c\right)\approx$1.4 fm, where $c$ is the speed of light and $m_{\pi}$ is the mass of the pion.
+A notable distinction emerges in the momentum distribution with different $\lambda$: for smaller $\lambda$ values, ionized electrons tends to cluster around $\boldsymbol{p}=0$, while higher $\lambda$ values cause the momentum distribution of ionized electrons to broaden towards both positive and negative directions along the x-axis.
+To elucidate the differences between the momentum distribution with various force ranges, Fig. \ref{fig:Momentum-spectrum} (e) displays the momentum intensity distribution along the x direction with $P_{y}=0$.
+As momentum increases, the probability of ionized electrons decreases and then rebounds.
+Smaller values of $\lambda$ lead to higher momentum intensity around $P_{x}=0$ and fewer amount of rebound.

-To compare the results of the semi-classic method and the sudden approximation method, Fig 3 displays the momentum distribution of ionized electrons through the sudden approximation approach which can be viewed as the special case of the semi-classic method with $\lambda=0fm$.The momentum distribution of the ionized electrons tends to concentrate more closely around $\boldsymbol{p}=0$ compared with fig 2 (a)-(d).
-This might be because that the scattering time of the ionized electrons shortens and the range of potential $V_{N}(\boldsymbol{R}+\alpha\boldsymbol{r})$ narrows as $\lambda$ decreases.